Joint Optimization of Multi-agent Memory System: Details of Experimental Settings

 \subsection{More Implementation Details}

 For a fair comparison, all the baselines are implemented with the same LLM backbones as our CoMAM, including Qwen2.5-7B-Instruct and Llama-3.1-8B-Instruct.
+All experiments are conducted on a cluster of 8 NVIDIA A100 GPUs.
 For the implementation of variant ``+independent RL'', each agent is trained by fusing its task-specific rewards and global accuracy rewards, with the remaining agents frozen.
 For the ``single policy'' variant, we adopt a shared policy to serve as the policy for all three agents during training and inference.
-The prompts for different agents are presented below.
+The prompts for specializing different agents and rubrics for evaluating the profile agent are presented below.
 The temperature of LLMs is set to $1$ for training and $0.8$ for evaluation.
 The detailed hyperparameter settings for CoMAM are presented in Table \ref{tab: hyper}.